April 1, 2020: Census Day is coming and it's no joke

 5. The Census Bureau aims to count everyone living here “once, only once, and in the right place.”
 How well have past counting efforts gone?

 As important as the decennial census is, there is always room for improvement.
 Historically the Census Bureau has done a poorer job of accurately counting communities of color, immigrants especially those with limited English proficiency, low-income households, those in rural areas, renters, and homeless or highly mobile individuals.
 And young children, especially babies (who, until they can crawl, are highly immobile).
 In partnership with state and local governments and nonprofits, the Census Bureau is working to obtain the best count, with special emphasis on hard-to-count populations and parts of the country.
 Both budget and staffing shortages at the Bureau, however, have not aided in their efforts.

 A newly published CBAMS report (I’ll be the first to acknowledge the Bureau is better at gathering data than making acronyms) identified common reasons people may not participate in the census: distrust in all levels of government, feeling that it doesn’t matter if you are counted, concerns about confidentiality, and fear of repercussions.
 It’s important for all residents to know that by law, the census cannot be used in any way to prosecute respondents.

-important that I complete the census?
+6. Is it really important that I complete the census?

 Absolutely.
 When April 1 rolls around next year, please don’t treat the census as a joke.
 The way the government spends your tax dollars, the way businesses make decisions, and the way we elect our leaders all depend on it.